noudess/docs-main/Lua-General-Functions.md

 Client get_initiator(); -- These three are mostly for writing modules that extend the eq namespace Mob get_owner();
 ItemInst get_quest_item();
+Void map_opcodes(); -- will refresh the internal opcode dispatch Void clear_opcode(Integer opcode); -- removes the internal opcode handler for the following opcode
 ```

 SpawnPointOptions is a lua table that accepts the following values: